 The rules to take a dog to France from the UK are fairly straightforward, although it may be a little harder to organise your transport, unless you are taking your own car.
 Your dog will require a pet passport, a microchip and a valid rabies vaccination, from at least 21 days before your date of travel.
 This will likely still apply after Brexit, although read my post about what Brexit means for pet travel in the case of a no deal, in which case you may need a rabies titre test, as a technicality, and an EU health certificate.
 In particular, the rabies titre test would need to be done 3 months before your date of travel.
 But fingers crossed this doesn’t happen!

-If you are travelling to France in your own car, there are two main options available that allow you to take your dog: either a cross channel ferry or the Eurotunnel.
+If you are travelling to France from England in your own car, there are two main options available that allow you to take your dog: either a cross channel ferry or the Eurotunnel.
 Let the company know at the time of booking that you will be travelling with a pet, plus it’s best to choose the shorter ferries during summer, as dogs generally need to stay in your car when taking a dog to France by ferry.
 If taking the Eurotunnel, it costs an extra £19 per pet, with most ferries also charging a similar price.
 For more information, check my full guide on travelling with a dog from the UK to Europe.

 It’s slightly trickier travelling with a dog to France from the UK, if you aren’t taking your car across the channel.
 Dogs are unfortunately not allowed on the Eurostar to Paris.
 However, there is one ferry crossing from the UK to France that that allows foot passengers to transport dogs, from Newhaven to Dieppe.
 The departure dock in Newhaven is accessible by train from London, while Dieppe is only a couple of hours on regional trains from Paris, after a short taxi ride to the train station.
 Read my review of taking the DFDS Seaways ferry from Dieppe to Newhaven with my dog.